Responsive Image Techniques & Resources

 Responsive web design has become a large topic of study over just a couple of years.
 Web developers are looking to keep up with trends and support the most common Internet-accessible devices.
 This used to mean only desktops and laptops, but now we have tablets and dozens of various smartphones all running wi-fi.

-This advancement only means that developers will have to work with new trends which can adapt naturally to various screens.
-And this is the importance of responsive design, supporting nearly all your users regardless of device platform.
-In this article I would like to specifically look into handling images for the mobile web.
+This advancement only means that developers will have to work with new trends that can adapt naturally to various screens.
+This is the importance of responsive design, which supports nearly all your users regardless of device platform.
+In this article, I would like to specifically look into handling images for the mobile web.

 featured image - white iPhone 4s black Android Galaxy Samsung smartphones

-When creating images for responsive layouts you don’t need to spend a whole lot of time coding.
-There are just a couple of techniques which, if followed properly, will allow you to scale your website very quickly.
+When creating images for responsive layouts, you don’t need to spend a whole lot of time coding.
+There are just a couple of techniques that, if followed properly, will allow you to scale your website very quickly.
 And I think the best record for responsive development comes from the designers who have already been on the curve and seen the improvements.

 Difference Between Mobile and Responsive

 I want to first clarify a couple of adjectives in the post title which are not necessarily related.
-A mobile website is a layout which is catered specifically to mobile devices.
-You understand the screen width/height will be limited so there are often chunks of minor content removed for clarity.
+A mobile website is a layout that caters specifically to mobile devices.
+You understand the screen width/height will be limited, so chunks of minor content will often be removed for clarity.

-However responsive designs are built for all browsers, and they are built to respond properly to any resizing.
-These resize dimensions could be down to an iPhone screen, or even an iPad or larger.
-Responsive design is like one-layout-fits-all which often includes mobile platforms.
-Minor content isn’t removed but often hidden on the page when there is no available space.
+However, responsive designs are built for all browsers, and they are built to respond properly to any resizing.
+These resize dimensions could be down to an iPhone screen or even an iPad or larger.
+Responsive design is like one-layout-fits-all, which often includes mobile platforms.
+Minor content isn’t removed but is often hidden on the page when there is no available space.

-But interestingly responsive images and mobile images can be optimized in similar ways.
-When you’re building a native application the codes are different compared with an HTML/CSS webapp.
-Throughout the design process keep in mind that responsive images are built to respond well in any environment, and not just mobile screens.
+But interestingly, responsive images and mobile images can be optimized in similar ways.
+When you’re building a native application, the codes are different compared with an HTML/CSS web app.
+Throughout the design process, keep in mind that responsive images are built to respond well to any environment, not just mobile screens.

 Image Positions and Styles

 Another interesting idea is to style your images with CSS3 attributes.
 These will help your rich media stand out on the page amongst all other responsive content.
-And if your images are adaptable then you can have them resizing along with the page layout.
+If your images are adaptable, then you can have them resized along with the page layout.

 mobile responsive images Flickr cell phone browser

-But when I mention positioning I mean you should consider where your other content falls on the page.
-As users are resizing the browser window you should think about how your images will stack up.
-The position of your HTML elements will determine how they fall when your layout gets smaller.
-If you have the time setup unique properties for your img tags.
-These could be box-shadows or even a simple padded background.
+But when I mention positioning, I mean you should consider where your other content falls on the page.
+As users are resizing the browser window, you should think about how your images will stack up.
+The position of your HTML elements will determine how they fall when your layout gets smaller if you have the time to set up unique properties for your image tags.
+These could be box shadows or even a simple padded background.

 Providing Retina Images